Thursday, September 12, 2019

 Casual KAATSU - Intensity Can Be Reduced With KAATSU Cycle

-Among many men - especially those in the bodybuilding and strength-training worlds - believe that KAATSU needs to be painful and discomforting in order to realize its benefits and see improved results.
+Among many young men - especially those in the bodybuilding, strength-training and athletic worlds - believe that KAATSU needs to be painful and discomforting in order to realize its benefits and see improved results.
 While this may be true for BFR (Blood Flow Restriction) training with occlusion bands or blood pressure cuffs, this is most definitely not true for KAATSU.

 For recovery, the KAATSU Cycle mode provides a very convenient, easy-to-use, and very importantly easy-to-feel means to recover effectively and efficiently after a vigorous workout or intense competition.

-With the KAATSU Cycle, blood pooling is mechanically enabled with the KAATSU equipment for 30 seconds (i.e., when your hands are very pink, rosy or a beefy red with visible vein distension).
+Blood engorgement in the limbs is mechanically enabled with the KAATSU Cycle 2.0 for 30 seconds (i.e., when your hands become very pink, rosy or a beefy red with visible vein distension).
 Then a repeated and subsequent 5-second total release of the KAATSU Air Band pressure enables a large venous flow of blood that includes the waste products produced during the vigorous workouts or intensive competition.
 This alternate pooling-and-release repetition is an easy-to-use means to clear the muscles of waste products.